apigee/consumer-data-standards-au/README.md

 8. *decide-if-customer-present*: Determines whether a request has a customer present or is unattended.
 This impact the traffic thresholds and performance SLOs applied to the request.
 Used by the *check-request-headers* shared flow, but can also be used independently.
 9. *get-jwks-from-dynamic-uri*: Retrieves (and caches) a JWKS from a URI.
 10. *get-ppid*: Returns a unique Pairwise Pseudonym Identifier based on a sector and a customer Id.
 Uses a KVM to persist the generated PPIds.
 The sector is an attribute of the registered app for a given data receiver, determined at registration time, according to the CDS specifications.
+11. *manage-tokens-by-consent-id*: Keeps track of the latest tokens (access and refresh tokens) associated with a given CDR arrangement ID.
+Can revoke these tokens when a CDR arrangement is revoked (either through Arrangement Revocation API or out of band, on a different channel)
-11. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
+12. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
-12. *validate-audience-in-jwt*: Validates the audience claim in an authorisation JWT token as specified in version 1.6
+13. *validate-audience-in-jwt*: Validates the audience claim in an authorisation JWT token as specified in version 1.6
 14. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc.
 15. *validate-ssa*: Validates a Software Statement Assertion included in a dynamic client registration request, as specified in Section [Dynamic Client Registration](https://cdr-register.github.io/register/#dynamic-client-registration) of the CDR Register standards
 16. *verify-idp-id-token*: Verifies the JWT ID token issued by the IDP and stores the relevant claims into variables for reuse